Vocabulary Superseded — 2026-07-06

 Keywords: Tophet Salammbô Q3517432 Carthage archaeology · Baal Hammon Q507827 Tanit Q193960 Phoenician cult · Stager Wolff 1984 Harvard excavation · mlk inscription corpus votive dedication · Diodorus Siculus 20.14 Plutarch De Superstitione · Mosca 1975 Harvard dissertation · elite ritual social function structural analysis

-The Site — Tophet of Salammbô: Physical Documentation
+Section 1 — The Site: Tophet of Salammbô — Physical Documentation

 The Tophet of Salammbô was excavated beginning in 1921 by Paul Gielly and Père Delattre, and more systematically in subsequent decades.
 The site occupies approximately 6,000 square metres in the Salammbô quarter of modern Tunis, immediately north of the ancient Punic commercial harbour.
 Its archaeological stratigraphy spans from approximately 750 BCE (the earliest deposits) to 146 BCE (the destruction of Carthage), representing roughly six centuries of continuous ritual use.